VJ-Varanasi/personal-website/content/learning/lyapunov/index.md

 subtitle: Studying stability in Dynamical Systems

 # Summary for listings and search engines
 summary: I was recently reading about Energy functions in Hopfield networks and was introduced to the idea of Lyapunov functions.
-I found them to be pretty neat so I thought I’d write up some of what I learned.
-I glossed over some of the mathematical rigor in favor of approachability, but if you are interested in learning more I linked some of the resources I looked at while learning about Lyapunov stability.
+I found them to be pretty neat, so I thought I’d write up some of what I learned.
+I glossed over some of the mathematical rigor in favor of approachability, but if you are interested in learning more, I linked some of the resources I looked at while learning about Lyapunov stability.

 # Link this post with a project
 projects: []